teabyii/react-native-vplayer/README.md

 # react-native-vplayer

-A set of GUI controls for the react-native-video component
+A set of video player controls for the react-native-video component